 CMS Colloquium.
 During their first year students are required to attend the CMS Colloquium (CMS 290abc), a biweekly technical seminar series featuring distinguished researchers from around the world who specialize in computing and mathematical sciences.

 CMS preliminary examination.
-In the winter term of the first year, each student will complete an oral examination focused on his or her undergraduate coursework in mathematics, computer science, and engineering.
+In the winter term of the first year, each student will complete an oral examination focused on his or her coursework in mathematics, computer science, and engineering.

 CMS candidacy examination.
 By the end of the third year, each student will complete an oral candidacy examination designed to assess the breadth and depth of preparation for undertaking research in the chosen area.